-SECTION 1 Introduction 133 Section 1.1 Use this chapter together with other materials that explain your drug coverage .
-133 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 134 Section 2.1 What are the drug payment stages for Network Health Medicare Explore members? .
-134 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 136 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") .
-136 Section 3.2 Help us keep our information about your drug payments up-to-date .
-136 SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 4 and Tier 5 drugs 137 Section 4.1 You stay in the Deductible Stage until you have paid \$260 for your Tier 4 and Tier 5 drugs .
-137 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 138 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one-month supply of a drug .
-139 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply .
-140 Section 5.4 A table that shows your costs for a long-term (up to a 90-day) supply of a drug .
-141 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,130 .
-142 SECTION 6 During the Coverage Gap Stage you receive a discount on brand name drugs and pay no more than 25 percent of the costs for generic drugs 143 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550 .
-143 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs .
-143 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 146 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year .
-146
+SECTION 1 Introduction 133 Section 1.1 Use this chapter together with other materials that explain your drug coverage Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug134 Section 2.1 What are the drug payment stages for Network Health Medicare Explore members?
+134 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in136 Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up-to-date SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 4 and Tier 5 drugs137 Section 4.1 You stay in the Deductible Stage until you have paid \$260 for your Tier 4 and Tier 5 drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share138 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription 138 Section 5.2 A table that shows your costs for a one-month supply of a drug Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 A table that shows your costs for a long-term (up to a 90-day) supply of a drug 141 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,430 SECTION 6 During the Coverage Gap Stage you receive a discount on brand name drugs and pay no more than 25 percent of the costs for generic drugs 143 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050 143 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs146 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year

-SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them Section 8.1 Section 8.2 You may want to call our member experience team before you get a vaccination .
+SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them14 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for cost of giving you the vaccine Section 8.2 You may want to call our member experience team before you get a vaccination .
 148